 also though it appears that exactly as applied effect increases, the discarded runs increase, but also improvements do not seem to increase, suggesting this approach cannot reach the desired perfect stability (strange, “antisynchronicity” how this tradeoff apparently exactly stymies the goal). however, this selection bias leading to apparent “improvement” gave me an idea for the next algorithm. 💡

-(6/23) ❗ 😮 this code looks like a veritable breakthrough!. this finds a “fully stable meta function fit” ie convergence over all the sample points and errors for each sample point! had a shift in thinking/ pov that have arrived at (what can be realigned/ reframed as) yet another optimization problem.
+(6/23) ❗ 😮 this code looks like a veritable breakthrough! this finds a “fully stable meta function fit” ie convergence over all the sample points and errors for each sample point! had a shift in thinking/ pov that have arrived at (what can be realigned/ reframed as) yet another optimization problem.

 the code is not very complicated wrt prior logic, just a few basic twists. its a heuristic to try to improve the stability using 2 basic ideas. the code has a measurement of “outlier” points wrt the curve fit and stability in the ‘wr_e’ value. but notably, there is significant variability in the meta function fit for different data samples. can this “natural” variability be used to some advantage? this uses a rather ingenious heuristic approach. the basic idea is that samples determine the meta function and maybe careful sample selection can actually “steer” the meta function toward the desired result (full stability).

-there are 2 scenarios: (a) the unperturbed meta function sometimes doesnt converge, or (b) it does but does not converge for some of the (“problematic”) error vectors. so this code handles those two cases. in case (a) it resamples 5 of the “most outlier” points ie the largest ‘wr_e’ values. for (b) it resamples the problematic error vectors (each corresponding to sample points) that didnt converge. surprisingly, this code works! the bit width of samples is 100 and sample count is the 1st command line parameter. nearly identical code as follows all converged for widths [20,30,40,50,60,70,80,90,100]! (fineprint, detailed next: it seems in some cases maybe “barely”…)
+there are 2 scenarios: (a) the unperturbed meta function sometimes doesnt converge, or (b) it does but does not converge for some of the (“problematic”) error vectors. so this code handles/ responds to those two cases. in case (a) it resamples 5 of the “most outlier” points ie the largest ‘wr_e’ values. for (b) it resamples the problematic error vectors (each corresponding to sample points) that didnt converge. surprisingly, this code works! the bit width of samples is 100 and sample count is the 1st command line parameter. nearly identical code as follows all converged for widths [20,30,40,50,60,70,80,90,100]! (fineprint, detailed next: it seems in some cases maybe “barely”…)

 following is some analysis of the width 100 case, total stability over all 100 samples obtained at ~120 iterations. there are 2 graphs. the two different nonconvergence/ adjustment cases (a), (b) are plotted in red, green respectively.
 1st graph is the density of points that are resampled. the algorithm tends to alternate between the (a), (b) regimes and focus on resampling increasing density points although there is a “late” resampling of points over a wide range of densities right before convergence. the 2nd graph is the ‘wr_e’ values that are adjusted. it goes through alternating expansions and contractions. these graphs are somewhat reminiscent of some other older experiments that would traverse the collatz reverse tree and lead to alternating regimes.